gdbroman/broman.blog/_posts/2020/2020-08-18-the-ultimate-winners.md

 They don’t declare war.

-Nor surrender.
+Nor surrender!

-They are the non-competitors.

-The still and happy.
+They are the non-competitors; the still and happy.

 The ultimate winners.